Call Us: +32 2 466 00 16

 SQL versus NoSQL

-Backend developers are basically married to their relational databases, while JavaScript developers are completely devoted to NoSQL.
+Backend developers are typically tied to their relational databases, while JavaScript developers often favor NoSQL.
 So, which one is better?
-Well, both can be great, but unknown is unloved.
-In this module we'll explore the key differences.
+Well, both can be great, but sometimes the unknown is unloved.
+In this module, we'll explore the key differences.

 • Schemas and Relations